 Related Read: What Does a Cybersecurity Analyst Do?

-This post was written by Scott Chase, a cybersecurity consultant and educator with more than twenty years experience in application security assessment.
+This post was written by Scott Chase, a cybersecurity consultant, and educator with more than twenty years of experience in application security assessment.
 He is also the co-author of The Software Vulnerability Guide.

 Since you’re here…

 Interested in a career in cybersecurity?
 With or Cybersecurity Bootcamp, you’ll get a job in the industry, or we’ll return your tuition money.
 Test your skills with our free cybersecurity course, and check out our student reviews.
 We’re a safe bet. 🔒😉